Reviews You Can Rely On

 If you're willing to forego a baseboard and instead use your feet and ankles to anchor your bands, take a look at the Gymwell Portable Home Gym.
 This is our favorite kit of this type — and it's also super affordable.
 Its numerous components offer multiple uses, making this setup far more convenient to use than many.
 The ankle/foot straps are one of our favorites, combining the convenience and comfort of padded ankle straps with the security of an under-foot stirrup, as well as multiple anchor points to allow you to perform tons of exercises without having to switch pieces as often.
 This system has one of the longer bars among our contenders, making it a better fit for wide-stance movements.
 This set also includes posters of exercises and two thick stacks of exercise cards on rings, helping you find the perfect movements — and proper form, described in detail on the back of each card — for each targeted muscle group.
 The entire set is more portable than most we tested, packing up easily into an impressively compact bag.

-Though the set comes with two lengths and two options for resistance levels, Gymwell doesn't currently make any extra bands.
-If you're seeking an incremental step program rather than a consistent level, you'll need to look into bands from other manufacturers.
-Oddly, though it includes both long and short bands, only the long ones come in two possible resistance strengths.
-These minor inconveniences aside, we love the versatility, included ideas and instructions, and portability of this less expensive home gym.
+The Gymwell comes with two lengths and two options for resistance levels, but the manufacturer does not currently offer any extra bands.
+If you're looking for an incremental step program rather than a consistent level, you will have to purchase bands from another manufacturer.
+It includes both long and short bands, but oddly enough, only the long ones come in two possible resistance strengths.
+Minor inconveniences aside, we love the versatility, portability, and included ideas and instructions of this less expensive home gym.
+If you would like to expand your home gym with additional resistance bands from the same manufacturer, look at another model like the Gorilla Bow.

 The Gymwell comes with several exceptionally useful components, including this anchor that lets you workout in the backyard or at the park.